By Philip W. Boesch, Jr.

 site, and sell, sell, sell.
 And with each copy sold, he can expose, a bit more, the ones who kept the nest for Oswald and Ruby.

 Mary’s son John ran away to Europe, to leave his mother facing the gallows alone.
 When they brought John back a few years later to stand trial in a civil court, a hung jury was unable to decide what he knew and when he knew it.
 They let him go, and so John lived.
 There was something about Mary.
 She kept the nest that hatched the egg, and for it, she became the first woman in American history to be executed.

-The Boesch Law Group handles business, entertainment and personal litigation matters throughout Southern California.
+The Boesch Law Group handles business, entertainment and personal injury litigation matters throughout Southern California.
 Among its high profile litigation, Mr. Boesch was lead trial counsel for Anna Nicole Smith in obtaining her federal court judgments, including the “#1 Judgment in the Nation” according to U.S. Law Weekly.
 He successfully represented The Wall Street Journal against all major oil companies in the leading federal case on public access to court files; and is the author of three editions of the California Judges’ Association’s Media Guide on Cameras in the Courtroom